Keyboard shortcuts

 Read-Only Sandbox

 • Linux: Uses Landlock LSM (kernel 5.13+).
 The child process is restricted via landlock_restrict_self before exec.
-Only READ_FILE, READ_DIR, and EXECUTE access rights are granted.
+Only READ_FILE, READ_DIR, and EXECUTE access rights are granted — writes anywhere on the filesystem return EACCES.

 • macOS: Uses sandbox-exec with a SBPL profile that denies all file-write* operations.

-• Windows / unsupported platforms: Shell commands are not available in read mode.
-Switch to write mode to execute commands.
+• Unsupported platforms: Shell commands are not available in read mode — switch to write mode to execute commands without a sandbox.

 In write mode, commands run without any sandbox restrictions.